VitaliyP12/SelfAssessment/Skills/NodeJS.md

 - Internals and concepts
   - Strong and weak sides of node.js 🎓 known
-  - Stateful and stateless servers 👂 heard
+  - Stateful and stateless servers 🎓 known
   - Nonblocking I/O and slocking code 🖐️ used
   - Event loop: phases 🖐️ used
   - Event loop: microtasks and macrotasks 🎓 known